-While I would agree that these are strategies that we use to protect ourselves psychologically, overall I’m not all that keen on Freud’s tendency to reduce everything down to sex.
-There’s nothing wrong with sex, but I don’t think it underpins everything going on in our minds all of the time.
+While I would agree that these are strategies that we use to protect ourselves psychologically, I’m not all that keen on Freud’s tendency to reduce everything down to sex.
+There’s nothing wrong with sex, but I don’t think it underpins everything in our minds all of the time.

 Or who knows, maybe that’s just because I’m not getting laid.
 Or maybe I’m just repressing my penis envy and Electra complex.

 Do you recognize any of these defense mechanisms as ones that you use yourself?